MllrB/InkShop/readme.md

 ## UX

 ### Project Goals
-My goal for this project was to learn more about creating web apps using the Django framework and to create a basic ecommerce solution to service my current work environment, the sale of printers and their consumables.
+My goal for this project was to learn more about creating web apps using the Django framework and to create a basic ecommerce solution to service my current work environment - the sale of printers and their consumables.
+In addition, I wanted to design and implement an attractive and user friendly interface to facilitate an easy ordering experience.

 ### User Stories
 #### Customers User Stories